ixudra/render/README.md

     // Translate the message in the app default app locale Render::translate('your.key.goes.here');

-    // Translate the message recursively in a given locale - see [ixudra/translations](https://github.com/ixudra/translation) for details on recursive translations
+    // Translate the message recursively in a given locale - see my ixudra/translation package for details on recursive translations
     Render::recursive('admin.menu.title.new', array('model' => 'user'), true, $locale);